Gasillo/clickhouse-bulk/README.md

 * `CLICKHOUSE_TLS_SERVER_NAME` - server name for TLS certificate verification
 * `CLICKHOUSE_INSECURE_TLS_SKIP_VERIFY` - skip certificate verification at all
 * `METRICS_PREFIX` - prefix for prometheus metrics
+* `SHUTDOWN_FAST` - dump all data to files instead of sending it to ClickHouse (shutdown speedup for hundreds of tables)

 ### Quickstart